|Course Title||AS/A Level Geography|

 Geography is a linear course, with a combination of physical and human topics.
 During the first year, you will study the Landscape and Place topic and Geographical debates, which involves the Hazardous Earth and Disease Dilemmas topic.
 At the end of the AS year, there are two examinations consisting of structured questions.
 The second year will cover topics such as Earth’s Life Support Systems, Global Migration and Power and Borders.
 The A Level consists of three examinations on theory and geographical skills and Independent Investigation coursework.

 This course will enable you to develop communication skills.
-You will study geography skills, which will develop your analysis of data that you can use to support key theory.
+Through studying Geography you will develop your analysis of data that you can use to support key theory.

 All students on A Level Study programmes will participate in a week’s work experience in each year of their course.
 This work experience will be tailored as far as possible to your career aims, or provide you with the opportunity to explore possible careers if you are unsure of your future goals.
 We will support you to find a work experience position in the first year.